Gallimimus

 What does the Gallimimus look like?

-Gallimimus with a long neck and legs standing in a field with other animals and trees in the background
+A Gallimimus with a long neck and legs stands in an open field, surrounded by other prehistoric creatures and distant trees.

 The Gallimimus was a dinosaur that looked like a large, flightless bird.